 Providing your tenant meets the terms of the tenancy agreement, leaves your property in a good condition, and pays the rent and bills, you must return their deposit within 10 days of you both agreeing how much they’ll get back.
 If there is a dispute, the deposit will be held in the deposit scheme until the issue is resolved.

-Your landlord doesn’t have to protect a holding deposit (money you may pay to ‘hold’ a property before an agreement is signed), but once you become a tenant, the holding deposit becomes a deposit, which your landlord must protect.
+You don’t have to protect a holding deposit (money a prospective tenant may pay to ‘hold’ a property before an agreement is signed with you), but once they become a tenant, the holding deposit becomes a deposit, which you must protect.

-Your landlord must use a tenancy deposit protection scheme even if the deposit is paid by someone other than yourself, for example, by your parents.
+You must use a tenancy deposit protection scheme even if the deposit is paid by someone other than the tenant, for example, by their parents.

-Once your landlord has received your deposit, they must - within 30 days – give you the following information:
+Once you have received your deposit, you must - within 30 days – give your tenant the following information:

 - The address of the rented property

-- Confirmation of how much deposit you’ve paid
+- Confirmation of how much deposit they’ve paid

 - How the deposit is being protected